blakemcbride/APLKeyedFiles/SQL_README.txt

 It is now a part of GNU APL so that you do not need to load or build this separately.
 However, when building GNU APL you must be sure to include the database development libraries.
-Under LinuxMint or Ubunto these are:
+Under LinuxMint or Ubuntu these are: